 As always, any of these restrictions can be lifted where a threat to life or health is involved.
 In fact, children under the age of nine and women in childbirth (from the time labor begins until three days after birth) are not permitted to fast, even if they want to.
 Older children and women from the third to the seventh day after childbirth are permitted to fast, but are permitted to break the fast if they feel the need to do so.
 People with other illnesses should consult a physician and a rabbi for advice.

 Most of the holiday is spent in the synagogue, in prayer.
 In Orthodox synagogues, services begin early in the morning (8 or 9 AM) and continue until about 3 PM.
 People then usually go home for an afternoon nap and return around 5 or 6 PM for the afternoon and evening services, which continue until nightfall.
-The services end at nightfall, with the blowing of the tekiah gedolah, a long blast on the shofar.
+The services end at nightfall, with the blowing of a tekiah gedolah, a long blast on the shofar.
 See Rosh Hashanah for more about the shofar and its characteristic blasts.
+This is often followed by some triumpant singing and dancing around the synagogue (not formal party dancing; just everyone dancing around in a circle).

 It is customary to wear white on the holiday, which symbolizes purity and calls to mind the promise that our sins shall be made as white as snow (Is.
 1:18).
-Some people wear a kittel, the white robe in which the dead are buried.
+Some people wear a kittel, the white robe in which the dead are buried (the rabbi usually wears this but some others do as well).

 See also Jewish Liturgy generally.

 The liturgy for Yom Kippur is much more extensive than for any other day of the year.
-Liturgical additions are so far-reaching that a separate, special prayer book for Yom Kippur and Rosh Hashanah.
-This prayer book is called the machzor.
+Liturgical additions are so far-reaching that there is a separate, special prayer book for Yom Kippur and Rosh Hashanah.
+This prayer book is called the machzor, which means cycle or series.
+This word used to be used for any comprehensive prayer book but it has specifically been used for the High Holiday prayer book for centuries.

 There are many additions to the regular liturgy (there would have to be, to get such a long service <grin>).
 Perhaps the most important addition is the confession of the sins of the community, which is inserted into the Shemoneh Esrei (Amidah) prayer.
 Note that all sins are confessed in the plural (we have done this, we have done that), emphasizing communal responsibility for sins.